 Is guitar music dead?
-This seems to be a never ending question for music critics and scholars alike.
+This seems to be a never-ending question for music critics and scholars alike.
 This exact question was asked when disco arrived on the scene, when house music took over, and when pop music reigned supreme at the turn of the century.
-The good news, was that the answer was no with each of those three examples.
-However, I am asking the question again, this time in 2015, and at this point, to be quite frank I am not optimistic.
+The good news was that the answer was no with each of those three examples.
+However, I am now asking the same question again, this time in 2015, and at this point, to be quite frank I am not optimistic.

 Here are my reasons…